 3. Schools Agree to Purchase a Basic Archery Kit or Use Our New Loaner Kit!

 The NASP® kit comes with 11 Genesis bows, 144 arrows, 5 targets, 2 bow racks, an arrow curtain, an equipment repair/tool kit and two BAI training packets.
 Thanks to support from the archery industry, equipment kits valued at over $6,000.00 may be purchased by the schools for approximately $3000.
 Schools also have the option of using a loaner kit, free of charge, that can be used for 2 weeks a semester which is the time it takes to implement the curriculum.

 $3,000 is a lot of money; are there any grants or ways to raise the money?

 There are grants available from organizations such as the Easton Foundation and the New England Chapter of the Safari Club International.
 Many sportsmen’s clubs, county leagues, and individuals have also helped schools fundraise in the community and have donated money to fund NASP® kits for local schools.
 A school can also use the loaner kit which is the full kit that is brought to the school for the two weeks it takes to implement the curriculum.

 Can more than one school use the same kit?

 Yes; the curriculum for NASP is 2 weeks long, so school districts can use the same kit and move it around between different schools.

-Currently, we also have a loaner kit, generously donated specifically for use by any enrolled school in Worcester County.
+Currently, we also have loaner kits that can be used by any school in the state.
 Please contact the NASP® state coordinator for more information.